 We installed one PIT tag antenna system at the mouth of Ahtanum Creek as well to determine the number of adult steelhead entering that stream.
-In Ahtanum Creek, Juveniles PIT tagged at the rotary screw trap located upstream and hatchery produced coho that are tagged and released upstream are also expected to be interrogated at this site.
+In Ahtanum Creek, Juveniles PIT tagged at the rotary screw trap located upstream and hatchery produced coho that are tagged and released upstream are interrogated at this site.